nikbearbrown/physics-modern-physics/chapters/04-the-quantum-nature-of-light.md

 ---

 **What this produces:** A demo entry with measured LED threshold voltages and a computed estimate of Planck's constant.
-Few intro-physics students realize they can measure h with $5 of LEDs.
+Few intro-physics students realize they can measure $h$ with $5 of LEDs.

 **How to adapt this prompt:**